Pitfalls

 Web vs Node.js

 .
-See the cookbook for how to access Node.js exports.
+See the cookbook for more information.

 Webpack require is not Node.js require